Access Control Card - A technology-based ID card or badge that is presented to a reader to control access to and from a facility.

-Proximity Card (also called a proxy card or prox card) - A passive contactless card that is awakened and then broadcasts an encoded serialized ID value when it comes within the range or proximity of a reader's radio frequency range; which is typically an inch or two.
-Offering a high level of security with just a wave of the ID badge, RFID or otherwise known as “Proximity” is the number one preferred ID technology.
+Proximity Card (also called a proxy card or prox-card) - A passive contactless card that is awakened and then broadcasts at 1225kHz an encoded serialized ID value when it comes within the range or proximity of a reader's radio frequency range; which is typically an inch or two.
+Offering a low to medium level of security with just a wave of the ID badge.
+“Proximity” is still heavily used in many systems today, but is being replaced with the more secure 13.56 MGz contactless smatcard.
 Go ahead and incorporate your mag stripe and/or barcode for single ID badge issuance.

 Radio Frequency Card (RFID) - A card in which the coupling between the card and the interface device is by radio frequency.
 Used as a standard communication protocol in both proximity and contactless smart cards.

 Registration - A printing term referring to how multiple colors align with each other during the printing process to produce a clear image.
 It can also refer to a printer setting adjustment that determines how the edges of a printed image are placed to match the edges of the media being printed on.
 Most printers have a slight tolerance in the movement of the printed image, requiring any portion of the printed image to be within the movement tolerance range; otherwise, it may bleed off the edge of the media and not be seen/cut off.